DanConwayDev/nostr-profile-manager/readme.md

 ##### Lightweight and Efficent
 - [ ] only javascript dependancy is nostr-tools (TODO: remove timeago)
 - [x] connects to the minimum number of relays
-  - [ ] connect relays specified in `10002` or `2`
+  - [x] connect relays specified in `10002` or 3 default relays
-  - [ ] if no `10002` or `2` events are found it crawls through a number of popular relays to ensure it has your latest profile events. (currently it just connects to damus)
 - [x] minimises the number of open  websockets
-- [ ] use blastr relay to send profile events far and wide
+- [x] use blastr relay to send profile events far and wide